lazywithclass/scala-fp/jdegoes-functional-scala/src/main/scala/net/degoes/02-abstractions/README.md

 One type class can build on another class.

-Is a type of typeclass that build on Semigroup.
+Is a type of typeclass that builds on Semigroup.

 ```scala
 trait Monoid[A] extends Semigroup [a] {